Trusted by 100,000+ organizations globally

 Compliance with policies – It’s vital that the VMS complies with local laws in order to protect the privacy of students, staff and visitors.
 Ensuring that the school safety software has strong resistance to hacking attempts, follows specific footage retention policies and provides a secure process to sharing sensitive information can help to strengthen security posturing, as well as make the job of the video security team simpler.

 As schools and college campuses continue to adopt a variety of security solutions ﹣ from video security and school door locks to radio communications and resource mapping software ﹣ it is important that security teams and administrators are able to easily and effectively manage all of them.
 When choosing security technology companies for your school, it’s important to consider whether investing in separate systems or using an all-in-one solution is a better fit for your facilities.
-A complete solution, like the Safe Schools technology ecosystem from Motorola Solutions, offers a unified and connected management experience that integrates critical communications, video security, data and analytics on one platform.
-Technology ecosystems like this can provide educational facilities with the ability to:
+Technology ecosystems can provide educational facilities with the ability to:

 1 – Detect incidents with their school security camera system and access control solutions